 Sew What? is a weekly podcast that celebrates historic needlework and those who stitched it.
 Isabella Rosner, your local needlework expert, explores all types of needlecraft (including embroidery, knitting, weaving, nålbinding, quilting, lacemaking, and everything in between) from around the world and across continents and interviews leading textile artists, scholars, and curators.
-After a successful first season of 25 episodes, Sew What? is back in February 2021 for a second one.
-Listen here or on your favourite podcast app and get ready for a new episode every Thursday!
+After three successful seasons with a total of 62 episodes, Sew What? is releasing standalone episodes.
+The historic needlework goodness never stops!
+Listen here or on your favourite podcast app and look out for new episodes dropping on Thursdays at 12pm BST.

-- Early Medieval Embroidery: An Interview with Dr Alexandra Makin
+- The Early Years of the RSN: An Interview with Dr Lynn Hulse